Questions to Ask Yourself Before Settling a California Car Accident Claim

 Our Oakland Car Accident Lawyers Can Help You Make the Right Decision

 While it is useful to ask yourself these questions, you can trust our attorneys at Venardi Zurada, LLP for advice and counsel on setting your case.
-To learn more about our legal services, please contact our firm to set up a no-cost case evaluation at our offices in Oakland, Orinda, or Redding, CA.
+To learn more about our legal services, please contact our firm to set up a no-cost case evaluation at our offices in Oakland or Walnut Creek, CA.